Castux/vtt/docs/Architecture.md

 - Rooms are in memory when in use, plus stored regularly to prevent data loss and reduce memory usage when inactive.
 - The backend also serves the client files (HTML, JS, CSS, Lua, etc.) via regular HTTP, although technically that could be hosted somewhere else.

-Whichever the room they want, the client fetches "/" and then connects to the room's websocket on "/ws/<room code>".
-Client facing URL could be either "/<room code>" (which the server still serves as "/") or "/?room=<room code>".
+Whichever the room they want, the client fetches "/" and then connects to the room's websocket on "/ws/roomcode".
+Client facing URL could be either "/roomcode" (which the server still serves as "/") or "/?room=roomcode".
 It doesn't matter much.

 A new room can be created with a GET to "/new", which returns the code of the new room.
 Client can then as usual connect to the associated websocket and receive the (empty or default) room state.